-The Contractor shall construct an access road to the site, as shown on the drawings.
-Parking spaces shall also be constructed at the pump house.

-The road shall be constructed on firm ground base where possible.
+The Contractor shall construct an access road to the major delivery areas and provide and parking areas as shown on the drawings.
+The roads shall be constructed on firm ground base where possible.
 Where an imported sub-base is required, this shall be compacted as provided for in the general specifications.
-The works shall be laid out to enable rapid drainage of run-off, and at the appropriate location drainage channels shall be provided.
-The wearing course shall be lime stabilized gravel.
+The works shall be laid out to enable rapid drainage of runoff, and at the appropriate location drainage channels and culverts shall be provided.
+The culverts shall be at least DN 500 and shall be in concrete or galvanised steel.
+The wearing course shall be bituminous surfacing.